The Cop Number of the One-Cop-Moves Game on Planar Graphs: The Cops and Robbers Game Versus the One-Cop-Moves Game on Planar Graphs

 Before presenting the main result, we show that for planar graphs, the one-cop-moves cop number can in general be larger than the classical cop number.
-Recall that the cube has domination number $2$, so it has cop number (the classical version as well as the one-cop-moves version) at most $2$.
-Now let $\cQ'$ be the graph obtained by subdividing each edge of a cube with one vertex (see Figure \ref{fig:dividedcube}).
+Recall that the cube $\cQ$ has domination number $2$ and one cop cannot capture a robber on $\cQ$; so $c(\cQ) = c_1(\cQ) = 2$.
+Now let $\cQ'$ be the graph obtained by subdividing each edge of $\cQ$ with one vertex (see Figure \ref{fig:dividedcube}).
 Then we have the following result.